pokealarm/pokealarm/docs/miscellaneous/patch-notes.md

   * Bugfix: Geofences now always evaluate in order listed

 * **Monsters**
-  * `ignore_monsters` restriction - list of monsters to ignore, by id or name
+  * `monsters_exclude` restriction - list of monsters to ignore, by id or name
   * `costume_ids` restriction - restrict by costume id

 * **Gyms**